Ultimaker/cura-build/README.md

 * NumPy from http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy (Building numpy also fails with MinGW 64-bit); make sure to get the NON-MKL version!
 * SciPy from http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy (Building numpy also fails with MinGW 64-bit)

-For creating installer we use NSIS 3: http://nsis.sourceforge.net/Main_Page

-Make sure these dependencies are available from your path.

 Install protobuf.wheel found in cura-build-binaries (TODO: create cura-build-binaries repo) Create empty __init__.py in c:\Python34\Lib\site-packages\google (TODO: make it part of the proto.wheel installation)